What’s the difference between an accountant and an auditor?

 The accountant and auditor roles are often confused for each other.
 With many differences and similarities; the two functions are sometimes interchangeable.

-The primary objective of accounting can include record keeping through journals, ledgers, trial balance and compiling financial statements detailing the profit and loss result and financial position.
+The primary objective of accounting includes record keeping through journals, ledgers, trial balances and the compilation of financial statements that detail the profit and loss result and financial position.

 Auditors are responsible for providing an independent and objective opinion of an entity’s financial position and performance at balance date.
 Auditing is a critical, unbiased analysis of financial and non-financial information resulting in the transparency and accuracy of financial data.
 Audit procedures can include examining accounting records, testing internal controls and obtaining third party confirmations of certain matters at balance date.
 Auditors can also improve efficiency in operations and increase financial reliability and integrity.
 Similar to accountants, an auditor’s duties may vary depending on the type of audit being an internal audit or external audit.